Today we take a look at Guerlain Homme Eau de Parfum, a cologne line that started a new Guerlain era with perfumer Thierry Wasser.

 As the fragrance settles down a bit, mojito accord starts to take the recognizable alcoholic shape, and while you won’t smell the rum “per se”, the general idea of the cocktail has taken the shape.

-It is crisp, green, and inviting you to take the day off and relax on the beach.
+It is crisp, and green, and invites you to take the day off and relax on the beach.
 As the scent starts to develop, the alcoholic vibe takes the back seat and is followed by a woody floral heart.

 - Floral Accord